 Why Most Brands Get ROI Wrong

 Most brands judge influencer campaigns by follower count.
-A creator with 100K followers isn't automatically worth more than one with 10K.
+An influencer with 100K followers isn't automatically worth more than one with 10K.
 What matters is CPM, CPC, and engagement rate — the same metrics you'd use to evaluate any paid media campaign.

 The Metrics That Actually Matter